ncatlab/nlab-content/pages/1950.md

 Technically, the terminology comes from the fact that with respect to the standard [[model structure on simplicial sets]] the [[Kan complex]]es are precisely the fibrant objects.

 There are several methods to actually construct the Kan fibrant replacement.
-One convenient one, called the Ex-functor -- described below -- constructs an $\infty$-groupoid from (the nerve of) an $\infty$-category $C$ by
+One convenient one, called the $Ex$ functor -- described below -- constructs an $\infty$-groupoid from (the nerve of) an $\infty$-category $C$ by

 - taking its 1-morphisms to be ([[cospan|co]])[[span]]s in $C$;